 ***PLEASE NOTE–THIS ITEM IS A PAID TEXT ADVERTISEMENT***

 The Fourth Estate Award has been presented annually by The American Legion since 1958 for outstanding achievement in the field of journalism.
-Nominations were considered in three categories: print, broadcast, and new media (Internet).
+Nominations were considered in three categories: print, broadcast, and web-based or online.

-“These outstanding journalists have gone above and beyond the works of their peers; Each of them has exhibited the highest commitment to excellence in the research, writing and production of masterful reports that have truly made a difference for the better in our world,” said James E. Koutz, national commander of the 2.4 million member American Legion.
+“These outstanding journalists have gone above and beyond the works of their peers; Each of them has exhibited the highest commitment to excellence in the research, writing and production of masterful reports that have truly made a difference for the better in our world,” said Michael Helm, national commander of the 2.3 million member American Legion.

 “These journalists are among the best of the best,” he said.
 “I will be honored to present each of them with our highest recognition of journalistic accomplishment, The American Legion Fourth Estate Award.”

-Previous winners of the award include Dateline NBC, C-SPAN, United Press International, the Pittsburgh Tribune-Review, the Indianapolis Star, the Detroit News, Fortune Magazine, ABC News, and Life Magazine, among others.
+Previous winners of the award include Dateline NBC, C-SPAN, United Press International, the Pittsburgh Tribune-Review, the Indianapolis Star, the Detroit News, Fortune Magazine, ABC News, and Life Magazine.